Mooncake1988/GoldenNuggets/replit.md

 ### Frontend

 The frontend is built with React 18 and TypeScript, using Vite for development and Wouter for lightweight client-side routing.
 UI components are developed with Shadcn/ui (New York style) based on Radix UI and styled with Tailwind CSS, utilizing a mobile-first, responsive design with a custom HSL color system and typography (Inter and Merriweather).
 State management is handled by TanStack Query for server state and React hooks for UI state.
 Key design decisions include photography-first hero layouts, map-centric navigation with Leaflet, a reusable component architecture, and subtle Lottie animations that respect accessibility preferences (prefers-reduced-motion).
-The hero section features a Cape Town stock photo background with the area-map Lottie as a decorative accent icon, creating a professional, high-impact design.
+The hero section features a Western Cape stock photo background with the area-map Lottie as a decorative accent icon, creating a professional, high-impact design.

 ### Backend